World’s Greatest Tarragon Chicken Salad Recipe

 - 1 cup grapes washed and sliced in half

-- 1 tsp fresh tarragon finely chopped
+- 1 tsp fresh tarragon leaves finely chopped

 - 3-5 tbsp mayonnaise